Samet Kurtuldu

 Здраво (hello), You’re reading a story that’s amazing for me.

 While I was continuing this project, I was in four countries.
-North Macedonia, Serbia, Montenegro and Albania.
-While traveling in these countries, I met a family from Kosovo, a Bosnian friend, a German group and two Azerbaijani friends.
+North Macedonia, Serbia, Montenegro, and Albania While traveling in these countries, I met a family from Kosovo, a Bosnian friend, a German group, and two Azerbaijani friends.
 We had a lot of fun with all of them and saw what the concept of goodness meant again.

-We had very nice activities with SFERA.
+We had a lot of fun doing activities with SFERA.
 I learned a lot through these activities.
 SFERA is not only a non-governmental organization.
-It is sometimes an entertainment center, sometimes a public institution, sometimes a charity and usually an education center like a school.
+It is sometimes an entertainment center, sometimes a public institution, sometimes a charity, and usually an education center like a school.

 I have seen so many good favors from the people because of that I don’t know who to thank first.
-The SFERA family, the whole village of Rostuse, my bro in Skopje, my special friends in Bitola and the срсе моје thank you/fala/teşekkür.
+The SFERA family, the whole village of Rostuse, my bro in Skopje, my special friends in Bitola, and the срце моје thank you/fala/teşekkür.

 I finish my writing with the lyrics of this famous song Bitola moj roden kraj by Ajri Demirovski.